felle64/blockchain-with-server-client/README.md

-# blockchain-with-nodejs
+# blockchain-with-server-client

-A blockchain implementation in Node.js with React Client
+Blockchain implementation in Node.js with React Client